dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 neutral
 ```

 Perfect!
 This time the model returned `neutral` which is the specific label I was looking for.
+It seems that the example provided in the prompt helped the model to be specific in its output.
 To highlight why sometimes being specific is important, checkout this example and spot the problem:

 ```
 Classify the text into nutral, negative or positive.